benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

         advocates to compete for funding.
       question: Has the airport identified funding for UAM initiatives?
       guidebooksection:
-        - Ch.
-3.3 Funding Considerations
+        - 'Ch.
+3.3: Funding Considerations'
-        - Ch.
-5.2 UAM Opportunities for Airports
+        - 'Ch.
+5.2: UAM Opportunities for Airports'
     - level1: There are staff members with some technical expertise and interest in participating or potentially leading UAM initiatives, but no clear choice in terms of level of interest.